 All applications that are considered for funding will be subject to a programmatic review.
-The programmatic review consists of assessing for scope, activities that compromise victim safety and, if applicable, past performance.
+An applicant with considerable past performance issues may be removed from consideration.
+The programmatic review consists of assessing the application for compliance with the program's scope, activities that compromise victim safety and, if applicable, past performance and priority review.
+OVW reserves to deduct points from applications for the following reasons: